GoArmy Redesign

 Streamlined Information Architecture

-Working closely with content strategy as they consolidated 6,000+ pages down to 90, I created flexible templates and visual patterns that made the streamlined content shine.
+Working closely with content strategy, I created flexible templates and visual patterns that made the streamlined content shine.
 The system maintained consistency across the massive content reduction while giving each template enough flexibility to handle diverse recruitment messaging.

 Flexible Templates